AEPForGTE/ILLOD/README.md

 ILLOD is a feature based classifier and proves to be more accurate than approaches based on syntactic or semantic similarity.
 Therefore it can beneficially extend term clustering tools for synonym detection.

-[1]  Schwartz, A.S., Hearst, M.A.: A simple algorithm for identifying abbreviation def-initions in biomedical text.
+[1]  Schwartz, A.S., Hearst, M.A.: A simple algorithm for identifying abbreviation definitions in biomedical text.
 In: Biocomputing 2003, pp. 451–462.
 World Scientific(2002)